-(*) The other two important battled took place at Karakilisa (25-28 May 1918) and Sardarapat (22-29 May 1918) and the memorial at the latter is one of the country’s most imposing and well worth seeing if you have the opportunity.
+(*) The other two important battles took place at Sardarapat (21-29 May 1918) and Karakilisa (25-28 May 1918).
+The memorial at Sardarapat is one of the country’s most imposing and well worth seeing if you have the opportunity.

 Stage 3: The Monument to the Battle of Bash-Aparan to Spitak

 We had to undertake the journey from Aparan to Spitak in stages.
 The distance was 38km and we rode in three different cars and walked about 5km of it.
 Firstly, we were picked up by two young lads, whose music was so loud, we wouldn’t have been able to speak to them even if we could have understood one another.
 That said, Armenian pop music is alright and we’ve gotten used to it over time!
 They were only going to the petrol station up the road, which only knocked 10km off the distance.